Illinois Court Records

 - Administrative order of paternity

-- Administrative order child support
+- Administrative order of child support

 - Proof of special medical needs of the child